 The mtDNA data confirmed the osteological assessments of geographical ancestry and identified European and African haplotypes in the Avery’s Rest individuals.
 The mtDNAs from the eight individuals in the southern burial cluster belonged to five different European haplotypes (W4a1, H24, H1af, T, and U5b2a1a), with four individuals (two females, one male, and one infant) sharing the same H1af haplotype.
 The three individuals from the northern burial cluster had three different African haplotypes (L3e3, L3i2, and L0a1a).

-Along with the bioarchaeological and documentary evidence, the aDNA findings contribute to our understanding of life on the colonial Delaware frontier.
+Along with the bioarchaeological and documentary evidence, these initial aDNA findings contribute to our understanding of life on the colonial Delaware frontier.
 Evidence of maternal relatedness among European-descended individuals at the site demonstrates kin-based settlements in 17th century Delaware and provides preliminary identifications of individuals.
 The maternal genetic diversity of the individuals with African descent aligns with the routes of the trans-Atlantic slave trade but broadens our understanding of the ancestries of persons involved in it.
 Burial positioning, osteological pathology, and lack of maternal kinship among individuals of African descent provide tangible evidence for the emergence of racialized labor and society in Delaware during the late 17th century.

 Fleskes RE, Bruwelheide KS, West FL, Owsley DW, Griffith DR, Barca KG, Cabana GS, Schurr TG.
 2019.
 Ancient DNA and bioarchaeological perspectives on European and African diversity and relationships on the colonial Delaware frontier.
 Am J Phys Anthropol 170(2):232-245.
 Epub 2019 Jul 4.
 Link